 I began in the digital world in 2010 creating my first blog.
 Learning how to blog for business was a very good decision.

-Creating my blog allows me to earn extra income to replace the corporate salary I once had.
+Creating my blogs allows me to earn extra income to replace the corporate salary I once had.
 It also gives me more flexibility with my time.
 Although I still have to work, I work on my terms.

 You can blog part-time, on the side or full-time, blogging is that flexible.
 You can also start a blog for less than $100.